Making robots with open source: An interview with Steve Cousins, CEO Willow Garage

-This week’s FLOSS4Science interview is with Steve Cousins, President and CEO of Willow Garage, creators of the PR2 robot and the TurtleBot, both based on the open source ROS (Robot Operating System) platform.
+This week’s FLOSS4Science interview is with Steve Cousins, President and CEO of Willow Garage, creators of the PR2 robot and the TurtleBot, both based on the open source ROS (Robot Operating System) platform and powered by this hosting company‘s cloud computing platform.
 Roboticists, enjoy the interview!

 F4S: Please, give us a brief introduction about your company Willow Garage.